musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 The Dream A Little Dream of me reference is is charming, and her muted voice at times are decently cool, however.

+{: .box-warning}
+It does alright.

 ### Doin’ Time
 This is definitely the most famous song on the album (i.e. it’s on the radio).
 I (Anika) personally think it’s a great song to drink shit on the beach to.
 It’s catchy and groovy and a perfectly good cover to a perfectly good song.
 I’ll admit, it definitely didn’t add a twist to Sublime’s original version, but for whatever reason I really like Lana’s voice on this baby.

 **But the convergence is looking shaky.**
 I don’t really vibe with the melody, the almost-trappy vibe on the beat, and when Lana says: “to represent the L.B.C.”, I just can’t help the visceral cringe reaction I have.
 “This ain’t it, chief.” -Sarah

+{: .box-warning}
+We don't agree, again :0

 ### Love song
 The beginning instrumentals are low key a religious experience; it sounds like chapel music on synth vibes — and are definitely more interesting than the sounds on other songs in this album.
 We love ourselves the Lana Talking About Deep Shit Over Music Experience™ — and that’s definitely what this song was going for — but the shit wasn’t deep enough and the talk wasn’t talk enough for us.
 Also, again, it’s a long song, and it definitely gets boring after the second minute.